felipedspereira/rastreamento-usuarios-libjs/README.md

 # trackingJS

-A javascript library used to monitor users activities in a website
+A javascript library used to monitor users activities in a website and send activities information (acessed pages) to the [rastreamento-usuarios-app](https://github.com/felipedspereira/rastreamento-usuarios-aplicacao)

 ## Installation